 Single lane reversible flow (Shuttle flow) - where single lane reversible flow (to serve both directions) is allowed, the Contractor shall maintain traffic flow under the control of traffic controllers or portable traffic signals in such a way that no road user is delayed in excess of the maximum delay specified in Clause 3.4 of Annexure MRTS02.1.
 In all cases, the length of one-lane, two-way operation shall be limited to one kilometre.
-See also Clause 4.13.1 of the MUTCD Part 3.
+See also QGTTM Part 3 Table 5.4.